belal-azzam/simple-task-tracker/README.md

 # simple-task-tracker
-simple task tracker application build with node react and mysql. you can organize your tasks using drag and drop to set its status using react-beautiful-dnd
+simple task tracker application build with node react and mysql. you can organize your tasks using drag and drop to set its status using react-beautiful-dnd and also contains authentication for the tasks users.

 steps to use this project:
 1. clone this repo